 Anger.
 There’s a lot of it out there.

-It starts in childhood; you first learn about anger in the family you grow up in.
+It starts in childhood; you first learn about anger in your family.
 You watch and listen to the adults around you who, perhaps without realizing it, model how and when to express it.
-Depending upon your family’s dynamics, you might have learned that anger can be respected, that it can be avoided, it can be abusive, it can be discussed, it can be scary, or it can be understood as a natural part of the human experience.
+You might have learned that anger: